cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 the query parameter ``collapse=run`` to the lineage API.
 This would collapse the lineage relations in the output to group the multiple runs of the program together.

-You can also collapse lineage relations by `access` |---| which will group together those relations that differ only in access types; or by `component` |---| which will group together those that differ only in components together.
-The lineage HTTP RESTful API also allows you to use multiple `collapse` parameters in the same query.
+You can also collapse lineage relations by `access` (which will group together those relations that differ only by access type) or by `component` (which will group together those that differ only by component together).
+The lineage HTTP RESTful API also allows you to use multiple `collapse`` parameters in the same query.

 Consider these relations from the output of a lineage API request::